bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What is the purpose of the <mark>alt</mark> attribute on images?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The <mark>alt</mark> attribute provides alternative information for an image if a user cannot view it.
+<p>The <mark>alt</mark> attribute provides alternative information for an image if a user cannot view it.</p>
-The <mark>alt</mark> attribute should be used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.
+<p>The <mark>alt</mark> attribute should be used to describe any images except those which only serve a
+decorative purposes, in which case it should be left empty.</p>

 ```html
 <img src="pancakes.png" alt="Stack of blueberry pancakes with powdered sugar">